 Conclusion

-The introduction of the The Divorce, Dissolution and Separation Act 2020 will allow parties to have an amicable separation without the need of assigning blame.
-Thiswill encourage a non-confrontational approach, which will set the precedent for how parties approach other aspects of the separation, including any child arrangements and financial settlement.
+The introduction of The Divorce, Dissolution and Separation Act 2020 allows parties to have an amicable separation without the need of assigning blame.
+This encourages a non-confrontational approach, which will set the precedent for how parties approach other aspects of the separation, including any child arrangements and financial settlement.
 As such, it has been very widely welcomed by the profession.
-At TV Edwards, we believe that this will make a real difference both to the harmful conflict that fault-based divorce encouraged, and to the cost to individuals of obtaining a divorce, as the new procedures will be much more accessible.

 The changes will also bring to an end the small number of contested divorce proceedings, where one party either seeks to prevent the divorce from happening at all (as Mr Owens did), or tries to “cross petition”, effectively saying that the divorce should be granted to them, and for different reasons.
 Contested divorce proceedings are generally expensive and can increase the costs of obtaining a divorce from a few hundred to many thousands of pounds.
-For that reason, TV Edwards welcome this development as a great improvement for our clients.
+For that reason, TV Edwards welcomed this development as a great improvement for our clients.

 Related Services: